The Dirty Dozen Bad Garden Bugs

 7. Cabbage Loopers

-Cabbage loopers are tiny caterpillars with big appetites.
-They are one of the most destructive pests in vegetable gardens.
+Cabbage loopers are small caterpillars with large appetites and are considered one of the most destructive pests in vegetable gardens.

-The bugs love plants in the cabbage family, including cabbage, broccoli, cauliflower, kohlrabi, and collard greens.
-It also likes potatoes, tomatoes, spinach, and cucumbers.
+These pests particularly thrive on plants in the cabbage family, such as cabbage, broccoli, cauliflower, kohlrabi, and collard greens.
+They also enjoy other vegetables like potatoes, tomatoes, spinach, and cucumbers.

 Handpick cabbage loopers off your plants.